 The disaster management is extremely heterogeneous.
 In order to develop effective systemic solutions to the needs of this community any framework must address the need to effectively and efficiently share information across institutional boundaries within and between the groups that make up this community.
 In essence an interface must be specified at each boundary that separates levels in an agency or at the juncture between different agencies or between different sectors.
-These interfaces each have at least three components: 1) technical, 2) institutional and 3) institutional administrative.
+These interfaces each have at least three components: 1) technical, 2) in stitutional and 3) institutional administrative.
 The importance of these interfaces is also proportional to the difficulty of implementing them in an automated context.
 For instance, the lightest weight interfaces should be between levels within the same entity within a single sector.
-In contrast the heaviest interfaces would be those that attempt to span sectors.

-A number of these communities have made significant institutional investments in the construction of foundation data products that feed modeling, analysis and decision support in a range of contexts.
+In contrast the heaviest interfaces would be those that attempt to span sectors.4 construction of foundation data products that feed modeling, analysis and decision support in a range of contexts.
 Not surprisingly the situation in the disaster management community in regard to data parallels spatial data issues across the federal government and throughout state and local government and the private sector.
-The issue of data sharing by the disaster management community was also addressed by the BOND.
-Their findings recognized that despite the importance of significant databases, their utility is impaired by a host of problems deriving from incompatible formats, inconsistent geographic reference systems, conflicting standards, and other human-caused factors.
+The BOND also addressed the issue of data sharing by the disaster management community.
+Their findings recognized that despite the importance of significant databases, their utility is impaired by a host of problems deriving from incompatible formats, inconsistent geographic reference systems, conflicting standards, and other humancaused factors.
 Many of these problems could be resolved and the value and utility of the databases for disaster decision making greatly enhanced through improved organizational and technological coordination with only an incremental increase in cost.
-This is clearly in the public interest to accomplish this.
+5 This is clearly in the public interest to accomplish this.